f3d-app/f3d/doc/user/QUICKSTART.md

 Once F3D has been installed, you should be able to open a file in any of the following ways:

 * Open a file directly from your file manager.
-* Open F3D, then drag and drop a file into the application window.
+* Open the F3D application directly, then drag and drop a file into the application window.
 * Run F3D from the terminal with a set of command-line [options](OPTIONS.md).
 * Configure F3D as a [thumbnailer](DESKTOP_INTEGRATION.md) for supported file formats with certain file managers.

-If you choose to run F3D from the terminal, you have different options.
+If you choose to run F3D from the terminal, you can open your file by running the following:

-1\.
-Open a file and visualize it interactively:

 ```
 f3d /path/to/file.ext
 ```

-2\.
-Open a file and save the rendering into an image file:
+Optionally, you can also save the rendering into an image file:

 ```
 f3d /path/to/file.ext --output=/path/to/img.png